 Ryan Martin, principal analyst at ABI Research: “Edge computing is the idea that processing should happen closer to where data is created, when it makes sense.
 Edge intelligence refers to the ability to intelligently distribute computing between edge and cloud resource.”

-Todd Loeppke, Lead CTO Architect at Sungard Availability Services: “Prior to edge computing, data was collected from distributed locations outside the traditional data center.
+Todd Loeppke, chief architect, at Sungard Availability Services: “Prior to edge computing, data was collected from distributed locations outside the traditional data center.
 The data was then sent to the data center where it would be processed, meaning either a decision was made based on the data or the value of the data was determined.
 With the advent of edge computing, decisions can be made at the collection point or at a location physically close to the collection point.
 This significantly improves the time required to make a decision based on the data, which is critical for many use cases that utilize real-time decisions, such as autonomous cars communicating with each other.”

 Bonus tip: The edge computing pizza place analogy